Chapter 7: Class Template Instantiation

 sample_program_5.cpp:(.text+0x30): undefined reference to `MyTemplate<int>::print_val()'

-At this point, the compiler is throwing compilation errors as the member function print_val() is not defined.
-Prior to this point, we didn’t call print_val() anywhere in the program; consequently, the compiler ignored the missing definition.
-Now that print_val() has been referenced in the code, the compiler is looking for its definition.
+The compiler throws a compilation error because print_val() is not defined.
+Prior to this point we didn’t call print_val() anywhere in the program, so the compiler ignored the missing definition.
+Now that it has been referenced, the compiler is looking for it.

-However, if the member function has been defined, the compiler will check for unknown symbols and any syntactic errors even if it has not been used.
-Let us have a look at the following template:
+However, if the member function has been defined, the compiler will check for unknown symbols and syntactic errors even if it has not been used.
+Let us look at the following template with intentional errors:

 #ifndef __SAMPLE_TEMPLATE_ERROR__